KulsoomA20/endee/README.md

 ---

+## Knowledge Base
+The system is specifically grounded in the **Endee Technical Specification**.
+* **Source File**: `Endee_document.pdf`
+* **Content**: This document contains the official architecture, installation guides, API references, and contribution internal protocols for the Endee Vector Database.
+* **Grounding**: The RAG pipeline is configured to treat this document as the "Source of Truth," ensuring all AI-generated answers are technically accurate to the Endee ecosystem.

+---

 ## System Design

 The architecture is built on a modular RAG pipeline that bridges the gap between raw PDF text and generative AI.